lkrsova/lkrsova.github.io/_posts/2021-03-22-how-to-cite-properly.md

 <div style="text-align: center"><img src="/assets/img/cite-button.PNG"></div>

-You can use Google Scholar also as a browser extension.
+You can use Google Scholar also as <a href="https://scholar.google.com/scholar_settings?sciifh=1&hl=en&as_sdt=0,33#4">a browser extension</a>.
 It allows you to perform the same thins you would do with a website version.
 One particularly neat thing happens when you open the extension on a website featuring an academic article.
 The extension shows all meta information and cite button, too.
 This is useful especially because many journal website don't have an accessible "cite" button/option.

 <div style="text-align: center"><img src="/assets/img/google-scholar-extension.png"></div>

 #### CiteThisForMe.com
+CiteThisForMe.com is another tool for citing.
+It also tracks list of all the sources in a neat alphabeticsally ordered bibliography, so you don't have to compile it on your own (that's what reference management tools normally do for you, Google Scholar doesn't do that).
+CTFM.com also offers in-text citations, making your life a bit more easier.

 <div style="text-align: center"><img src="/assets/img/ctfm.PNG"></div>